We are a small team of talented therapists with a wide range of skills and experience. We love what we do, and we do it with passion.

 Contact me: 218.303.9528 or Megan@NorthShoreMHS.com

-Christine Squier LPCC, LADC
+Christine Squier LPCC

 She/Her